GerHobbelt/rapidcsv/README.md

 The reason for this is to ensure data correctness.
 If one wants to be able to read data with invalid numbers as numeric data types, one can set template param `USE_NAN=1` to configure the converter to default to a 'NAN' value.
-The value is configurable (by Specialized Class implementation of struct NaNaccess\<T,USE_NAN\>, refer `struct NaNaccess<T,1>`) and by default it's `std::numeric_limits<T>::signaling_NaN()` for float-point types, and 0 for integer types.
+This value is configurable (by Specialized Class implementation of struct NaNaccess\<T,USE_NAN\>, refer `struct NaNaccess<T,1>`) and by default it's `std::numeric_limits<T>::signaling_NaN()` for float-point types, and 0 for integer types.
 Example: